-LinkedIn is the tool for building your professional network.
-Find people on LinkedIN who are your clients, who are potential clients, suppliers, referral sources and advocates for your business.
-You will also find LinkedIN is an excellent source to recruit candidates to consider for your team.
+LinkedIn is a tool for building your professional network.
+Find people on LinkedIn who are your clients, who are potential clients, suppliers, referral sources, and advocates for your business.
+You will also find LinkedIn is an excellent source to recruit candidates to consider for your team.
 Your HR personnel should be on LinkedIn as part of their recruiting efforts.

 Twitter is ideal to send out timely messages to your audience.
 What is happening now in your industry, what is going on in your company, what events are you participating in or supporting; these are some of the things you can share.

 I have a personal Twitter account as well as we have a company Twitter account.
 Retweet (RT) your messages from both accounts.
 Follow others and other companies who are clients, potential clients, news media, and others who you want to be associated with.

 Facebook is one of those tools many companies feel is for personal use only.
 If you are targeting a younger audience you should have a company page on Facebook.
 This is where you can show the people behind your brand, share all the good things they are doing in the community.
 People like to get to know the people who make up your company.